Trüper, * 1983, Master of Arts (Cultural Studies · Philosophy)

 Upon graduation, I decided to take my own interests as a guide

-and engaged in Cultural Studies: I commenced by “Europäische
+and became engaged in Cultural Studies: I commenced by “Europäische Kulturgeschichte” (European

 before the focus of the curriculum suggested a change to “European

-University of Passau (both in Baveria).
+University of Passau (both in Bavaria).
 In Autumn 2008, I

 eventually took my Bachelor